zzvvmm/image-augmentor/README.md

     python main.py ./my_images rot_5 rot_-5

-Produce 1 output image for each input image, by first rotating the image by 90&deg; and then transalation it:
+Produce 1 output image for each input image, by first rotating the image by 90&deg; and then translate it:

     python main.py ./my_images rot_90, trans_1_4